apreck-cuda/UrlGetter/README.md

-URL Getter to genarate some traffic
+# URL Getter to genarate some traffic for demos and test